chakri-m/monitoring-app/README.md

-# Jenkins Pipeline for Python Build and Test Stages
+# Jenkins Pipeline for Python Build and Test Stages ( Mo Readme )
 - Link to YouTube video overview of this process: https://youtu.be/6njM8g5hKuk
 # Installation with Docker
 - Install Docker on your local machine.